vjt/cyrus2dovecot/README.md

     Cyrus' "fulldirhash" character for that *user* name.
-When you have virtual domains in your cyrus installation then these additional substitutes can be made: %d will be replaced by the domain part of the username %U is the user part of the username %g is the first character of the domain
+When you have virtual domains in your cyrus installation then these additional substitutes can be made: %d will be replaced by the domain part of the username %U is the user part of the username, %P is the userpart of the username with all ^replaced by dots. %g is the first character of the domain

     However, within the specified --cyrus-quota *PATH* (if any), these replacements will only be done if the --cyrus-quota-format *VERSION* is